jarossg/OpenDome/README.md

 # OpenDome
-OS implementation for the AZDome Dashcam-Companion
+This is an Open-Source-Implementation for the Companion-App for Azdome Daschcams.